Skip to main content

 My parents, Hank and Ellen Brokaw, met as students at the University of Chicago in 1951.

-Inevitably, Hank & Ellen decided to invest in the necessary equipment & materials and start raising avocado & citrus nursery-stock in their El Rio backyard as a side business; meanwhile Hank continued his full time teaching career.
+Inevitably, Hank and Ellen decided to invest in the necessary equipment and materials and start raising avocado and citrus nursery stock in their El Rio backyard as a side business.
+As a result of hard work, Hank’s problem-solving skills, Ellen’s saleswomanship, the “forced” labor of my three older siblings, and lots of good luck, the side nursery business grew.

-As a result of hard work, Hanks’ problem solving skills, Ellens’ saleswomanship, the “forced” labor of my 3 older siblings and lots of good luck, the side nursery business grew.
-The first “good problem” that had to be addressed was space; offsite land had to be leased in order to increase production & fulfill demand.
-And the second “good problem” was time.
-Eventually, the side nursery business became so busy that Hank couldn’t manage it and teach at the same time; this is when Hank left his teaching career and the Brokaws became a full time farming family.
+The first “good problem” that had to be addressed was space—offsite land had to be leased to increase production and fulfill demand.
+The second “good problem” was time.
+Eventually, the nursery business became so busy that Hank couldn’t manage it while also teaching.
+That was when he left his teaching career, and the Brokaws became a full-time farming family.

 << Back